Dashticz/dashticz/docs/blocks/specials/dial.rst

 For energy devices you can use some additional block parameters.

-To show actual power usage instead of daily energy uses, add ``subtype: 'power'`` to the block definition.
+To show actual power usage instead of daily energy uses, add ``subtype: 'usage'`` to the block definition.

 To display the values as negative values add ``inverted: true`` to the block definition.
 In this situation the dial will be changed into a split dial (with 0 at top) as well.